Clutter Suppression in ISAC Systems with Compound Reconfigurable Antenna Arrays: Simulation Results

-Fig. \ref{fig:P} illustrates the radar SCNR as a function of the transmit power for various antenna reconfigurability scenarios under both high-resolution and low-resolution configurations.
-Specifically, the proposed CRA array design is labeled as ``\textbf{CRA, high-resolution}'' and ``\textbf{CRA, low-resolution}'' for the respective cases.
-To highlight the synergistic gains enabled by the simultaneous reconfiguration of radiation patterns and polarization states, several baseline schemes are presented for comparison.
-The arrays using only radiation-pattern reconfigurability are labeled as ``\textbf{pattern, high-resolution}'' and ``\textbf{pattern, low-resolution}'', while those with solely polarization reconfigurability are labeled as ``\textbf{polarization, high-resolution}'' and ``\textbf{polarization, low-resolution}''.
-Additionally, a baseline scheme using fixed EM modes and only BB-domain optimization is denoted as ``\textbf{BB domain}''.
-As shown, the proposed CRA array schemes consistently outperform their respective counterparts.
-Specifically, CRA array designs yield approximately 4dB SCNR improvement over polarization-reconfigurable schemes, about 10dB improvement compared to pattern-reconfigurable schemes, and up to 12dB improvement relative to purely BB-domain approaches.
-These results confirm that the joint EM- and BB-domain optimization for CRA arrays significantly enhances radar sensing performance while simultaneously maintaining robust secure communication.
-Furthermore, the results indicate that polarization reconfiguration plays a more significant role than pattern reconfiguration.
-This superiority arises from the exploitation of inherent statistical polarization differences between the target and interference/clutter, enabling the received signal to be projected onto favorable polarization subspaces and thus effectively suppressing interference through polarization mismatch.
-In contrast, pattern reconfiguration primarily mitigates interference through angular sidelobe management, which inherently offers limited additional performance improvement since conventional beamforming techniques already provide angular selectivity.
-In addition, the simulation demonstrates that even a low-resolution CRA implementation with only a few discrete polarization and pattern states achieves near-optimal performance, highlighting a favorable trade-off between complexity and effectiveness, and underscoring its practical suitability for simplified implementations.
+Fig.~\ref{fig:P} illustrates radar SCNR performance as a function of transmit power for both the high- and low-resolution reconfigurable CRA scenarios, respectively labeled as \textbf{CRA, high-resolution} and \textbf{CRA, low-resolution}.
+To highlight the synergistic advantages of jointly reconfiguring the radiation patterns and polarization states, several baseline configurations are compared.
+Arrays utilizing only radiation-pattern reconfigurability with fixed horizontal polarization are labeled as \textbf{pattern, high-resolution} and \textbf{pattern, low-resolution}, while those employing solely polarization reconfigurability with fixed boresight radiation pattern are labeled as \textbf{polarization, high-resolution} and \textbf{polarization, low-resolution}.
+Additionally, a baseline configuration employing fixed EM modes (boresight radiation pattern and horizontal polarization) with only BB-domain optimization is denoted as \textbf{BB domain}.
+The proposed CRA array approaches consistently outperform these baselines, demonstrating approximately 3 dB SCNR gain over polarization-only designs, around 9 dB improvement compared to pattern-only configurations, and up to 11 dB enhancement relative to pure BB-domain optimization.
+These results confirm that the proposed joint EM- and BB-domain optimization approach effectively improves radar sensing performance while meeting communication QoS constraints.